-A munch (short for burger munch) is a low-pressure social gathering for people involved in or interested in BDSM, usually at a restaurant.
+A munch (a Portmanteau for meeting / burger lunch) is a low-pressure social gathering for people involved in or interested in BDSM, usually at a restaurant.
 When available, munches often use a private room.
 In the UK, the venue is usually a pub, and people are free to arrive and leave within the specified hours.
 The primary purpose is socializing, though some munches also have announcements from local organizations.
 Munches often help those who are curious about the lifestyle meet others who may be able to help them become more comfortable and better informed.
 Munches can also be a place to get advice about or pass on anecdotes about BDSM experiences.

 Munches started in the very early 90's, before the widespread introduction of the web.
 At that time, meeting members of the BDSM scene was a bit more difficult, given the then-prevalent bias against BDSM and the resulting lack of places to meet those of the same interest.
 While organizations such as the Society of Janus and the BackDrop Club existed, there were few informal ways to meet others socially within the scene.
 The USENET group alt.sex.bondage was a common meeting ground on-line, as was a San Francisco-area email list then known as BABES (Bay Area Bondage Enthusiasts Society).